Click HERE to Send E-mail to Deep-Six

 Zipper Care

 While operating the zipper, care should be taken to insure that no dirt or foreign material is trapped at the sealing surface that could cause a leak or dislodge a tooth.
 Zipper teeth are to be cleaned regularly using a soft bristle brush and mild soap.
-Lubricate the outside of the teeth using OS Systems Zipper Ease (not paraffin or a MAX WAX type of product).
+Lubricate the outside of the teeth using Silicone Wax.
 Do not use silicone spray, grease or oil on the zipper teeth as it will attract and hold dirt and accelerate wear damage at the rubber's edge.
-Apply OS Systems Zipper Ease to the inside of the teeth in the same manner as the outside.
+Apply lubricant to the inside of the teeth in the same manner as the outside.
 Firmly grasp the zipper teeth between two fingers and squeeze while drawing your hand the length of the zipper.
 This does two things ...it forces the lubricant between the teeth where it does the most good it and removes the excess lubricant.
 Apply a small amount of silicone grease or oil on the zipper fabric between the teeth and the seam.
 This helps protect the rubber of the fabric and keeps it from discoloring the surrounding material.
 Store the zipper completely open and do not close it until the suit is on and ready to use.
 Sliders should operate smoothly and easily.
 If binding does occur STOP!
 DO NOT FORCE THE SLIDER!!
 Reopen the zipper; inspect; clean and lubricate as necessary.

 Undergarments